nggoss/ServerAddons/README.md

 ServerAddons
 ============

-This is a repository for all of the current server addons.
+This is a repository for all of the current, non-steam workshop, server addons.

+You should also download the steam workshop addons from here:
+>(Link to the steam workshop collection)

->More addons will be added as requested.
+More addons will be added as requested.

 Installation
 ============